curie3170/curie3170.github.io/_posts/2022-09-30-ProjectHailMary.md

 excerpt: "Completed Sept.
 30th, 2022"
 ---

 A timid and cowardly, Ryland Grace was a pure and good man.
-Even as a scientist, pure curiosity, passion, and good intentions overcame his fears and fears every time.
+Even as a scientist, pure curiosity, passion, and good intentions overcame his fears.
 He constantly longed for survival, but in the face of the final conflict, he chose friendship over survival.
-A coward's friendship aroused a goodwill that even he himself could surpass.
+A coward's friendship aroused a goodwill that even surpass his fears.
 It was an interesting read, and I hope you all check the ending.